PoyoP0yo/m/process3.md

 - Use numbers / statistics when possible (e.g. "taught a bunch of students math" vs "increased students' calculus proficiency by 70%")

 ## Where to Apply for Jobs and Internships
 It is not recommended to apply on Indeed or Linkedin as they often mislead you into thinking you sent applications that companies may never receive and have significantly lower success rates.
-Other options are better idk.
+Other options interact directly with the companies you are applying for.

-Look in [builtinseattle](https://www.builtinseattle.com) and [ycombinator](https://www.ycombinator.com) Go to [career fairs](https://www.uwb.edu/career-services/employers/career-fairs) when avaliable.
-Make sure to bring several copies of your resume to hand out to employers at these.
+Look in [builtinseattle](https://www.builtinseattle.com) and [ycombinator](https://www.ycombinator.com).
+Go to [career fairs](https://www.uwb.edu/career-services/employers/career-fairs) when avaliable and bring several copies of your resume to hand out to employers.
 Check Google Maps for local businesses and apply on their sites.
 Apply to smaller companies for a higher chance of recieving a response.

 ## Preparing For An Interview
 Interviews are very important parts of getting hired at the job and you need to be prepared for what might happen during the big moment.
 You only have one first impression so you should be prepared to make it count.